-The motorcycle must be used only in closed off areas remote from public road traffic.
+The motorcycle must be used only on secluded property remote from public road traffic.

 Maintenance

 A prerequisite for perfect operation and prevention of wear is that the engine and chassis maintenance and adjustment work described in the owner's manual are properly carried out.
 Poor adjustment and tuning of the engine and chassis can lead to damage and breakage of components.